 Innovative technology solutions aggregate buyer intent data such as actions like:

-- Someone clicks on a specific link in your presentation
+- Someone clicks on a specific link in your sales presentation

 - Many people at a targeted company visit your website